Ski jumping hill: Structure

+The landing slope has a smooth curve which closely follows the profile of the ski jump; this means that the skier is never more than about 6 m above the ground.
+The first part of the slope is known as the knoll.
+It is located between the take-off and the landing area; here the slope inclination increases.
+After the knoll, the nominal landing area begins at the norm point (also known as the P point), where the slope is the steepest.
+From there, the inclination slowly decreases as the landing area follows through the construction point (K point) down to the L point, beyond which a safe landing is no longer guaranteed.
+The distance from the take-off to the end of the landing area is called a hill size.
+Past the landing slope is the outrun, which is either flat or even uphill, where the skier can slow down.

+The classic Nordic jump ramp for horizontal distance differs from the higher angle freestyle kicker takeoff which emphasizes vertical height to enable aerial flips and twists.

 In 2004, the International Ski Federation replaced the calculation point as the measurement of the size of a hill with hill size.
 The hill size is the length from the takeoff in a straight line to the knoll and then along the level of the landing slope to the hill size point.
 The hill size point is calculated based on the technical data of a hill based on radius, angle of inclination and record distance.
-The calculation point or K-point is slightly further up in the hill and denotes the point where the landing slope is the steepest.
-It is still used for the calculation of distance points, which along with style points determine the winner of an event.
+The calculation point or K-point is slightly further up in the hill, and is still used for the calculation of distance points, which along with style points determine the winner of an event.
 For hills up to large, the scoring system grants 60 points to jumps which reach the critical point.
 For ski flying hills, 120 points are granted for the critical point length.
 Based on the hill's length, distance points are calculated, which are added for each meter beyond the critical point and subtracted for each point shorter than the critical point.
 A meter has more distance points in smaller hills.
 Hills also have a fall line; a jumper who falls or otherwise touches the ground with their body after the fall line is not penalized.

 The measuring of a distance in a hill was traditionally done by people who were positioned along the hill, who would signal where the skier landed.
 This has been supplanted by an advanced video system, which allows measurements in 0.5-meter increments.